How to reduce IT complexity during digital transformation

 If you can, start with a small one to get your feet wet.
 Every little success builds confidence and gives you the experience you need to tackle larger projects.
 Leave the “nice-to-have” projects for another time.

 Manage activities in small sprints

 At the beginning of your project, you may not know exactly where your project will end up.
-Managing your activities in small sprints keeps your project agile and flexible.
+Managing your activities in small sprints reduces IT complexity, keeping your project agile and flexible.
 This agility makes it easier to tweak the project and quickly go in another direction if you need to.

 Get the enterprise architecture team involved early

 Many enterprises have a dedicated enterprise architecture (EA) group to oversee company wide architecture systems.
-But a recent survey found that more than 40% of business leaders don’t know what their EA groups do.
+Yet, many groups remain siloed in their IT departments without clear buy-in from C-suite stakeholders.
 As a result, the EA teams are not invited to participate in the early planning stages of the digital transformation initiative.

 Because the EA group designs and understands your systems, they can play an important part in reducing digital transformation complexity.

 Technological innovations are not going to go away.
 There are still plenty of new technologies and ideas to be developed.
 To stay ahead of or keep up in this rapidly changing world, it is vitally important that you figure out how to stay in tune with your customers’ increasing digital demands.

 Start diagramming with Lucidchart today—try it for free!Sign up free